 God is the same yesterday, today, and forever (Heb.
 13.8).
-God has been patient and merciful with us, but He will judge our nation as a whole.
-In fact, the free fall in morality probably means that judgment is well under way (Rom.
+God has been patient and merciful to us, but He will judge our nation as a whole.
+In fact, the free fall in morality probably means that judgment is well underway (Rom.
 1.18-32).

 And on an individual basis, that judgment will happen, as well.
 Each of us will stand before one of two judgments (2 Cor.
 5.10; Rev, 20.11) and give an account.
 The biggest questions will be: How did we respond to the gospel and was Jesus truly Lord of our lives?

-Our New Testament reading warns us of judgment against false teachers whose biggest lies revolve around Jesus.
-Among other lies, cults, false religions and false teachers always deny His deity, His virgin birth, His eternal nature, His Lordship, or some other characteristic of His nature.
+Our New Testament reading warns us of judgment against false teachers whose biggest lies have to do with Jesus, especially about who He is.
+Cults, false religions, and false teachers always deny His deity, His virgin birth, His eternal nature, His Lordship, or some other characteristic of His nature.

 Peter also warns us against believing and following false teachers.